-jQuery has made UX design on the web faster, easier and more accessible.
+jQuery has made web design faster, easier and more accessible.
 We reveal the best jQuery plugins to save you time and effort.

 Appropriateness aside, jQuery is a fantastic library for designing and developing user interactions quickly.
 Whether it's an image gallery or form, content-revealing animation or an explosion effect, the library provides the core building-blocks to allow you to rapidly prototype and deliver a unique user interface with the minimum of code and effort.